dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 .. _bpy.data.scenes.blenderkit_models.search_condition:

 Condition
-   Condition of the object: New, Used, Old, Desolate.
+   Condition of the object.

+   New, Used, Old, Desolate

 .. _bpy.data.scenes.blenderkit_models.search_design_year:

-Designed in (min - max)
+Designed In (min - max)
-   When the object was approximately designed in terms of Year.
+   When the object was approximately designed in terms of *year*.
-   Can be used for parallel worlds or future scifi dates (search for sci-fi stuff by entering 2100 as minimum year).
+   Can be used for parallel worlds or future :abbr:`sci-fi (Science Fiction)` dates (search for sci-fi assets by entering 2100 as minimum year).

 .. _bpy.data.scenes.blenderkit_models.search_polycount:

-Poly count in (min - max)
+Poly Count In (min - max)
-   Use polycount of 3d object for search.
+   Use the poly count of 3D object for filtering.

 .. _bpy.data.scenes.blenderkit_models.search_texture_resolution:

-Texture resolution (min - max)
+Texture Resolution (min - max)
-   Limit search to texture resolutions in a range.
+   Limit search to the texture resolutions in a range.

 .. _bpy.data.scenes.blenderkit_models.search_file_size:

-File size (min - max)
+File Size (min - max)
-   Limit search filesize.
-This uses basic file size of the original file.
+   Limit search file size.
+This uses the basic file size of the original file.

 Categories